2007 Mercedes-Benz E-Class

 A cluster of switches between the visors on the headliner controls cabin lighting and the Tele-Aid SOS call button.
 The panel also includes a switch to operate the sunroof.
 HomeLink buttons are located on the bottom of the rearview mirror and can be programmed to control garage doors, house lighting, gates, etc. Redundant controls on the steering wheel hub operate the phone, radio and information display.

-Mercedes is learning that people who drive cars carry stuff with them.
-This E-Class has less storage space than some of its competitors, but acres more than any Mercedes did five or 10 years ago.
+Mercedes is learning that people who drive cars carry stuff with them, at least Americans do.
+This E-Class has less storage space than some of its competitors, but acres more than any Mercedes did five years ago.
 The center console has a funky pop-up cupholder and a large storage bin (two bins if you don't order the telephone package).
 Storage bins are also located in each door along with map pockets on the front seatbacks.

-The nine-way adjustable front bucket seats are firm enough for good support when driving fast, but not hard on the back when cruising.
+The 10-way adjustable front bucket seats are firm enough for good support when driving fast, but not hard on the back when cruising.
 They grip bodies of various sizes nicely, and there's more than enough adjustment via Mercedes' patented door-mounted seat controls to accommodate just about everyone.
 The sport seats have enough bolstering to keep a bronze bust in place.
 But if you don't dive into corners like Stirling Moss, you probably don't need them.
 They make getting in and out a little more difficult.
+We especially enjoy the Active Ven

 |Model Line Overview|